Clearance Fees - What are the City's subdivision clearance fees?

 Landscaping is to be provided and maintained to enhance visual amenity and contribute towards the achievement of high environmental standards on all development sites.

 Refer Clauses 5C.5 and 5D.4 of the City's Town Planning Scheme No.4, Clause 4.6 of the City's Local Planning Policy PLN 4.1: The Design of Industrial Estates, and the City’s Landscaping Information Sheets on Grouped Dwellings, Industrial and Commercial and Screening.

 Maps - What maps can be obtained at the City?

 Planning Services can provide a variety of maps and information in varying sizes.
-Such maps can include cadastral information, planning scheme zones and residentail codes.
-Costs will depend on size and content and are charged in accordance to the Schedule of Fees and Charges.
+Such maps can include cadastral information, planning scheme zones and residential codes.
+Costs will depend on size and content and are charged at cost.
 Alternatively, maps can be printed through the City's Online Mapping tool.

 Parking - What is the car parking requirement for non-residential development?

 Refer to Schedule 11A of Town Planning Scheme No.4.